ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: #cloneLUNinUI}
 {: ui}

-You can create an independent duplicate volume through the [{{site.data.keyword.cloud_notm}} console](/login){: external} in a couple of ways.
+You can create an independent duplicate volume from the CLI and in the [{{site.data.keyword.cloud_notm}} console](/login){: external} in a couple of ways.
 However, you can provision dependent duplicate volumes only from the CLI.

 ### Creating a duplicate from the Storage List in the UI
 {: #cloneLUN1UI}